[ Printer Friendly Version ] [ Report Abuse ]

 The film is a good distraction from cheesy thoughts, we laugh, eat cake, by the time the end credits of the film start rolling over the screen we’ve finished half of Lily’s bottle of fire whiskey (leaving the butterbeer for what it is).
 I lean forward to take the remote when a sudden dizziness hits me.
 This is something new, I normally take alcohol pretty well.
 The spinning in my head is getting worst and worst.
 I shake my head to get rid of it but it does not stop.
 I didn’t drink that much did I?

 Maybe I just need a bit of water.

 I get up from the couch as slowly as I can but my feet get tangled up, I instantly fall over.

 “OW!”
 With a loud bang my head hits the box under my telly.
 Shit that hurts.
+I see little stars pooping in my vision.
 My hand flies up to my head.
-It’s sticky, why is it sticky?
+Somehow it feels wet and sticky, why is it sticky?